Lands Preserved by the Purchase of Agricultural Conservation Easements (PACE) Program

 How is this measured?

-This goal is measured by calculating the number of acres that have been preserved through the PACE program in each fiscal year.
+This goal is measured by calculating the number of acres that have been preserved through the PACE program in each calendar year.